StatisticalRethinkingJulia/StanModels.jl/README.md

 This package contains Julia versions of the mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
 It is part of the [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) Github organization of packages.

-This package contains the [CmdStan](https://github.com/StanJulia) versions,
+This package contains the [CmdStan](https://github.com/StanJulia) versions.

 ## Documentation